PlatoArete/ck3-struggle-for-the-isles/.design/design and tech outline.md

-# Struggle for the British Isles — Design & Technical Outline
+# Struggle for The Isles — Design & Technical Outline

 ## 0) Mod Scope (MVP)